JanZrimec/smer_acm_bcb_20/README.md

 # DNA structural representations

+Structural representations of DNA regulatory substrates can enhance sequence-based algorithms by associating functional sequence variants

 <img src=https://github.com/JanZrimec/smer_acm_bcb_20/blob/master/docs/smir_fig_smers.png alt="drawing" width="400">
 Figure.
 Schematic depiction of the (A) construction and (B) usage of structural representations.
 In a structural representation of a given DNA sequence, each central nucleotide position and its neighboring regions define a k-mer from 3 to 9 bp in length, and are encoded as an s-mer with n structural dimensions (S. dim.) that can be defined as a sequence of s-mer cluster centroids.